 An outdoor pool can be a really enticing idea to any homeowner who has some extra money in the bank to invest in this kind of expensive purchase, but is it the right decision?
+We have an outdoor pool and we’re considering replacing concrete around pool to make it all look a bit tidier.
+Pools take a lot of maintenance but they are fantastic in my opinion!
 This blog post is going to explain some of the pros and cons of investing in an outdoor pool and hopefully help you to assess whether it is something you really want to do, so let’s dive in!

 Enjoyment – a pool can bring so much fun to friends and family, especially on really hot days.
-Imagine if you have no time to go on vacation but still want to hang out with the family then lazing around a pool would be the best thing rather than being stuck inside the house all day watching TV, plus think about all the amazing pool parties you can have and share in celebrations with friends and families.
+Imagine if you have no time to go on vacation but still want to hang out with the family then lazing around a pool would be the best thing rather than being stuck inside the house all day watching TV.
+Furthermore, by installing the right swimming pool heat pump systems, think of all the great pool parties that you can host and share in celebrations with friends and family.

 Dangerous – if you have small children, it could be very dangerous to have an outdoor pool as it no longer makes it safe for them to play in the back garden by themselves.
 To combat this, you could of course but a barrier around the pool, however a lot of people opt to just not have a pool because they don’t like the eyesore a barrier cause.